-Term Abbreviat ion Policy(s) Article 4 Direction: an Article 4 Direction restricts the scope of permitted development rights (under the Town and Country Planning (General Permitted Development) Order (2015) either in relation to a particular area or type of development.
-NC5 Asset of Community Value: is land or property of importance to a local community which is subject to additional protection from development under the Localism Act 2011.
+Term Abbreviat Policy(s) ] Antiple 4 Directions on Antiple 4 Direction restricts the second of ion NOT - Article 4 Direction: an Article 4 Direction restricts the scope of NC5 permitted development rights (under the Town and Country Planning (General Permitted Development) Order (2015) either n relation to a particular area or type of development.
+Asset of Community Value: is land or property of importance NC13 o a local community which is subject to additional protection rom development under the Localism Act 2011.
 It has been established through case law that it does not cover places of worship.
-NC13 Best and most versatile agricultural land: the National Planning Policy Framework defines this as 'land in Grades 1, 2 and 3a of the Agricultural Land Classification.
+Best and most versatile agricultural land: the National ES2; GS4 - Planning Policy Framework defines this as 'land in Grades 1, 2 , and 3a of the Agricultural Land Classification.
 The land is the most flexible, productive and efficient in response to inputs and can best deliver food and non-food crops for future generations.'
-ES2; GS4 Biodiversity The variability among living organisms from all sources including, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part: this includes diversity within species, between species and of ecosystems.
-BG1; ES2; GS5, GS6, GS9, GS10, GS11, DE2; DE3 Biodiversity Net Gain: Biodiversity Net Gain (BNG) is an approach which aims to leave the natural environment in a measurably better state than beforehand.
-GS5, GS6, GS7 Blue and Green infrastructure: see introduction to Policy BG1 in Part 1.
-SP1, BG1; CA2A; NC1; GS1; IN1 Blue roof: roofs designed to temporarily store then gradually release stormwater.
-ES4 Brownfield: see 'previously developed land/ sites'.
-SP1; SP2, SA6; H1, GS4 Brown roof: roofs designed to allow the substrate surface to self colonise with vegetation e.g. windblown seeds.
-ES4 Central Sub-Area - as shown on the Policies Map and as described in Part 1, Section 4.1.
-SP3; SA1, NC9
+Biodiversity The variability among living organisms from all BG1; - sources including, terrestrial, marine and other aquatic ES2; ecosystems and the ecological complexes of which they are GS5, part: this includes diversity within species, between species GS6, and of ecosystems.
+GS9, GS10, GS11, DE2; DE3 Biodiversity Net Gain: Biodiversity Net Gain (BNG) is an GS5, approach which aims to leave the natural environment in a GS6, GS7 measurably better state than beforehand.
+Blue and Green infrastructure: see introduction to Policy SP1, - BG1 in Part 1.
+BG1; CA2A; NC1; GS1; Commented [SV3]: RH100 Commented [RH4]: RH99 Blue roof: roofs designed to temporarily store then gradually release stormwater.
+ES4 Broad Locations for Growth: areas which are transitioning.
+SP1, SA2, or have potential to transition, from employment to housing, SA3, SA4, sometimes with public sector support.
+Commented [LS5]: LS15 SA8, H1 Brownfield: see 'previously developed land/ sites'.
+SP1; SP2, SA6; H1, GS4